From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.” November 30, 2025

 Anna smiles at Darwin’s off-handed compliment and his ability to once again exploit a distraction.
 Darwin throws his cloth napkin on the table in faux outrage and pushes back his chair.
 “I think I need to have a conversation with that fella.”

 “Breaking news,” Darwin interrupts.
-“In case you haven’t already heard, the Cubs just signed this reliever from the Twins, if he can help the Cubs this season the way he helped the Twins last season, the bullpen could actually be good.”
+“In case you haven’t already heard, the Cubs just signed this reliever from the Twins.
+If he can help the Cubs this season the way he helped the Twins last season, the bullpen could actually be good for once in their life.”

 All Anna can do is watch Darwin’s childish attempts at avoidance and laugh.
-“You can keep firing off all the distractions you want but just so we’re clear, we’re going to sit here until Tuesday, if that’s what it takes for you to tell me what you’ve been ducking and dodging all night.”
+“You can keep firing off all the distractions you want but just so we’re clear, we’re sitting here until Tuesday, if that’s what it takes for you to tell me what you’ve been ducking and dodging all night.”

-Darwin’s convinced his last little pun is either enough of a joke or sufficiently flirtatious to get them on a tangent, but Anna’s not taking the bait.
-“Like you said,” she counters with soft seduction, “any conversation about obligations comes later and will depend on how this conversation unravels.”
+Darwin is convinced his last little pun is either enough of a joke or sufficiently flirtatious to get them on a tangent, but Anna’s not taking the bait.
+“Like you said,” she counters with teasing seduction.
+“Any conversation about obligations comes later and will depend on how this conversation unravels.”

 A prolonged silence ensues with both sides wondering how long it takes the other side to weaken.
 Darwin nervously taps his fingers on the table conceding there’s no way out.
-“I think I’m a good person,” he plainly states, then pauses to let his fingers dance about a bit keeping his eyes on them rather than Anna.
-“At least I try to be,” he quietly adds with a tinge of remorse, “and that has to count for something.”
+“I think I’m a good person,” he states.
+He pauses to let his fingers dance about the table keeping his eyes on them rather than Anna.
+“At least I try to be,” he quietly adds.
+“That has to count for something.”
 He pauses again in vain hope Anna will say something.
 “At least that’s the argument I’ll be making to Saint Peter at the gates.”
-He again pauses to allow Anna to respond, surely there’s enough meat on the bone now to open a tangent but no, Anna just sits in silence which is the hardest of all responses to respond to.
+He again pauses to allow Anna to respond, surely there’s enough meat on the bone now to open a tangent but no, Anna just sits in silence, which is the hardest of all responses to respond to.

-“I don’t so much burden myself with guilt as you claim, for me it’s a matter of atonement and there’s a difference; some may say a difference without distinction but for me it’s huge.
+While difficult, Darwin restarts.
+“I don’t so much burden myself with guilt as you claim, for me it’s a matter of atonement and there’s a difference.
+Some may say a difference without distinction but for me it’s huge.
 A man burdened by guilt is like being cast into an infinitely deep dark wilderness with no hope of escape.
-Atonement is when a man owns his transgressions and builds a path back to sunshine by fixing whatever the hell it is he broke.
-You’re right though, I’ve done stuff I need to fix and there are things that have happened that, while not directly my causing, I still need to atone for.”
-He pauses to reflect.
+Atonement is when a man owns his transgressions and dedicates himself to building a path back to sunshine by fixing whatever the hell it is he broke.
+You’re right though, I’ve done stuff I need to fix and there are things that have happened that, while not directly my causing, still need to be atoned for.”
+He pauses to think about the path he’s on with Tien and where he hopes it will lead.
 “The thing is dear one, my journey out of the wilderness is about so much more than me.
 On the macro scale there’s my debt to humanity and my need to fix what I broke at Berkeley.
 On the micro scale there’s my debt to Vincent, Ilene, and Issac, and in between is everything else that guides, and at times, consumes me.”

-“Baby,” Darwin answers while flashing a seductive smile, “you’re my macro, micro, and everything in between.”
+Darwin flashes a seductive smile.
+“Baby, you’re my micro, my macro, and everything in between.”

 “You just get yourself back to work mister, or we’ll be here all night.”

 Darwin nervously looks around for that waiter who can always be counted on to create a distraction but the bastard’s nowhere to be found.
-“As I was saying,” he restarts, “and I’m looking for a simple yes or no here, am I a good person?”
+Reluctantly, he restarts.
+“As I was saying, and I’m looking for a simple yes or no here, am I a good person?”

 “Ha, ha.”
 Darwin pouts.
 “I’m serious.
 How am I a good person?”